gettis-gh/gettis-gh/README.md

 ### 👨‍💻 About Me

+- 🙃 Starter.
+Not so much to showcase
 - 🔭 Currently working on: **Getti's TicTac** *(private project)*
 - 🌱 Currently learning: **WebSocket, Project Structure, CSS**
 - ⚡ Fun fact: *I hate myself (I'm working on changing that) 🫠*